Iam-Sherlock/task_management_app/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+### Missing Files

+The below file is used in crucial parts of Push Notification, Please get the file from firebase > settings > Manage Service Accounts create an API Key download the file lib/widgets/server_key.dart

+Below file is used to integrate the android/app/google-services.json